It has been nearly 2 and a half years since I started Cricket Development in Lima, Peru.

 The first year was interesting.

-I was a young, naive 21 year old who had never been to South America.
+I was a naive young woman who had never been to South America.

 It was worlds away from my home in Australia.